Santiago-Pedemonte/Private-Blockchains/README.md

 ![firstEnodeSS](https://github.com/Santiago-Pedemonte/Private-Blockchains/blob/main/Screenshots/firstEnodeSS.png)
 ![secondEnodeSS](https://github.com/Santiago-Pedemonte/Private-Blockchains/blob/main/Screenshots/secondEnodeSS.png)

+Links to more detailed explanations of these in the [How to Use](https://github.com/Santiago-Pedemonte/Private-Blockchains#how-to-use) section below.

 ## How to use
 **Note: Geth should already be installed prior to booting up and using the network.
 Please refer to the [install guide](https://github.com/Santiago-Pedemonte/Private-Blockchains/blob/main/References/Installation%20Guides.md#installing-go-ethereum-tools)**